 I received my bachelor’s and master’s degrees in Genetics, Cell Biology and Pathology at the University Claude Bernard in Lyon, France.
 During these years, I worked on cancer cells and the involvement of stress proteins in pancreatic cancer progression.
 I also worked on the metabolic reprogramming in Hepatitis B infected cells.
 My PhD, under the supervision of Prof. Ali Mojallal and Dr. Odile Damour, was focused on the use of mesenchymal stem cells from fat to accelerate skin wound healing, in a translational medicine point of view.
 Therefore, I built up my knowledge regarding how to reach the clinics from the bench, facing the regulatory authorities and the inherent hurdles.
-At the Stein Eye Institute in Dr. Sophie Deng’s lab, we are working on a process of xeno-free culture of limbal stem cells from a small limbal biopsy.
-Personally, my postdoctoral studies are focused on the development of quality controls to qualify our cell-based therapeutic product.
-To do so, I am giving interests in miRNA excreted by the cells during their growth, the cell phenotyping using multi-parametric flow cytometry in addition to their metabolic behavior.
-Besides this, I love playing golf, cooking and tasting/sharing wine with friends.
+At the Stein Eye Institute in Dr. Sophie Deng’s lab, we worked on a process of xeno-free culture of limbal stem cells from a small limbal biopsy.
+My postdoctoral studies were focused on the development of quality controls to qualify our cell-based therapeutic product.
+To do so, I gave interests in miRNA excreted by the cells during their growth, the cell phenotyping using multi-parametric flow cytometry in addition to their metabolic behavior.

 Kaushali Thakore-Shah, Ph.D.

 The tremendous potential of stem cells to treat human disease enticed me to pursue a Ph.D. with Dr. April Pyle at UCLA, where I investigated pluripotency signaling networks in human embryonic stem cells.
 When a young nephew was diagnosed with a degenerative ocular disease, I was compelled to contemplate the daily challenges faced by the visually impaired.
 That insight led me to seek a postdoctoral position in a vision science laboratory.
-My research in the Deng lab involves developing a protocol for generating corneal endothelial cells from pluripotent stem cells, so as to help restore vision to individuals with corneal endothelial dysfunction.
-When I am not in lab, I love hanging out with my dog, exploring Los Angeles with friends, and learning mindfulness meditation.
+My research in the Deng lab involved developing a protocol for generating corneal endothelial cells from pluripotent stem cells, so as to help restore vision to individuals with corneal endothelial dysfunction.

-Keck School of Medicine of USC, Class of 2023I
+Keck School of Medicine of USC, Class of 2023.

 Former Undergraduate students:

-UC Berkeley School of Optometry, Class of 2022
+David Ju - UC Irvine School of Medicine, Class of 2020

-Harvard School of Dental Medicine, Class of 2020
+Lauren Ton - UCSF School of Medicine, Class of 2023

-UC Irvine School of Medicine, Class of 2020
+Matthew Tsai - Harvard School of Dental Medicine, Class of 2020

 Former Visiting Medical students: